ovinc/oclock/README.md

 ```bash
 python -m oclock.example
 ```
-in a termina from the root of the module, or
+in a terminal from the root of the module, or
 ```python
 from oclock.example import main
 main()